hughesevoanth/iPVs/README.md

 		- mypvs$workingdata$varexp == varexp in PCA
 		- mypvs$workingdata$simpleM == and estimates of Me, the effective number of markers.

+## Other estimates of the effective number of markers

+iPVs also estimates Me (the effective number of markers) following three other methods.
+Each of these methods derive their estimates from an eigen or principal component analysis of the data's correlation matrix.

+1. J M Cheverud, Heredity, 2001.
+PMID:[11678987](11678987); [DOI]( https://doi.org/10.1046/j.1365-2540.2001.00901.x)
+	- Meff: 1 + (M - 1) * (1 - ( variance(eigenvalues)/M ))
+2. Li and Ji, Herdity, 2005.
+PMID:[16077740](16077740); [DOI](https://doi.org/10.1038/sj.hdy.6800717)
+	- Meff: estimated as the number of eigenvalues whose proportion of variance explained is greater than or equal to 1, plus the sum of all other eigenvlaues.
+3. Goa et al, Genetic Epidemiology 2008.
+PMID:[18271029](18271029); [DOI](https://doi.org/10.1002/gepi.20310)
+	- simpleM: estimated as the number of eigenvalues that are needed to explain X% of the variance.
+Here iPVs provides estimates for 95% and 99.5% of the variance.

+**These estimates can be extracted from your run of iPVs with:**

+	> mypvs$workingdata$simpleM

+## Plotting

 #### plot your tree with some color coding for the iPVs

 	## load a needed R package